About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 Confidentiality

-When a book is published and its author or publisher sends me my own copy or two, that is the time I tell others about the book and promote it as widely as I'm able to.
-I list it on this Website (together with a way for readers to order it), mention it when I publish my annual newsletter, display it in my office and at trade shows I attend, and talk it up whenever I can in my workshops and other public appearances.
-If the author also sends me a press packet I am often able to promote the book more effectively.
+I do not discuss work-in-progress at any time with anyone other than its author.
+After it has been published and I become aware that its acknowledgments page informs readers of my editing work, I break my silence.
+That is when I help promote the book as widely as I'm able to.
+I list it on this website (together with a way for readers to order it), mention it when I publish a newsletter, display it in my office and at trade shows I attend, and talk it up whenever I can in my workshops and other public appearances.

 As part of my desire to create a long-lasting, positive relationship with each of my clients, I invite you to check my references and my clients' evaluations, and to learn for yourself both the quality of my work and my integrity as an editor.